How to buy the best dash cam

 Dash cams range in price from basic £20 models bought online to feature-laden dash cam systems for anything up to £300.
 Price doesn't predict quality, however, as models from both ends of the spectrum have failed to impress in our thorough tests.
 That said, cheaper models will often be light on features.

-A cheaper model may lack any of the following features, whilst a premium model should have any and all of them:
+A cheaper model may lack any of the following features, while a premium model should have any and all of them:

 - GPS